 Here’s some of my work before CNN:

-I’ve also produced and edited for National Geographic in Washington, D.C.
+I used to work as a producer/editor for National Geographic in Washington, D.C.
 And got a Master’s degree from the journalism school at the University of Florida.